kohler/hotcrp/README.md

 conferenceSite, and paperSite options.)

-You will still need to create a new database for each conference using the "Code/createdb.sh" script, and convince your Apache to use the HotCRP install directory for all relevant URLs.
+You will still need to create a new database for each conference using the `Code/createdb.sh` script, and convince your Apache to use the HotCRP install directory for all relevant URLs.

-To set other $Opt options per conference, such as the conference name and contact email, modify the conference's Settings database table.
+To set other $Opt options per conference, such as the conference name and contact email, modify the conference’s Settings database table.
 A Settings row with name "opt.XXX" takes precedence over option $Opt["XXX"].
 For example, to set a conference’s longName:

-    mysql> insert into Settings (name, value, data) values ('opt.longName', 1, 'My Conference 2012')
+    mysql> insert into Settings (name, value, data) values ('opt.longName', 1, 'My Conference')
 	   on duplicate key update data=values(data);

-Note that the "Code/backupdb.sh" script doesn't work for multiconference installations, and that several important options, such as contactName and contactEmail, cannot yet be set using the web interface.
+Note that the `Code/backupdb.sh` script doesn't work for multiconference installations, and that several important options, such as contactName and contactEmail, cannot yet be set using the web interface.